rmsrosa/ChainPlots.jl/README.md

 * Get Error: plotly() and plotlyjs() do not support custom shapes

-#### PGFPlotsX backend

-* Haven't tried it yet

 #### UnicodePlots backend

 * custom shapes and :rtriangle are unsupported.
 Choose from: [:none, :auto, :circle]

 #### HDF5 backend

-* It is working fine, despite saying in Plots's page that it is currently missing support for SeriesAnnotations.
-Maybe it was fixed since SeriesAnnotations is used to display the type/activation function of each layer.
+* It is working partially.
+Neurons are not showing up.
+On the other hand, despite saying in Plots's page that it is currently missing support for SeriesAnnotations, this seems to be working, since SeriesAnnotations is used to display the type/activation function of each layer.

-#### InspectDR backend

-* Haven't tried it yet
+#### Backends not tried yet

+* InspectDR
+* Plotly
-### Plotly and PlotlyJS
+* PlotlyJS

-* Haven't tried it yet

-### Gadfly
+* Gadfly

-* Haven't tried it yet